penguineer/SensorsReport/README.md

 In the above example, anything listed as `<...>` is meant to be replaced by a value described by the label with the brackets, e.g. `<chip name>` is written as `coretemp-isa-0000` without the brackets.
 The top "sensors" object may seem redundant, but allows for future expansion of the configuration.

+### Data Providers

+The following data providers are available:
+* **lm-sensors**: Reads the value from the lm-sensors chip and feature name.
+  * `chip`: The name of the chip as shown by `sensors -l`
+  * `feature`: The name of the feature as shown by `sensors -l`
+* **file**: Reads the value from a file.
+  * `path`: The path to the file to read.
+The file must contain a single line with the value to be read.
+A final newline will be stripped.

 ## Running